phitaylr/trojancs.org/content/courses/Mechatronics.md

 # Fall 2021

 This year's Mechatronics class is exploring circuits and robotics with Arduino.
-Here are their learning portfolios:
+These are the very early stages of their learning portfolios.

 * [George]({{< ref "/students/george/" >}} )
 * [Logan]({{< ref "/students/logan/" >}} )
 * [Ren]({{< ref "/students/ren/" >}} )